Chris-Gonz/aws_react/README.md

   - Spring web
   - Lombok
 - Web Server - Apache Tomcat

 ---

 ### [SpringBoot](https://spring.io/projects/spring-boot)

 The backend uses SpringBoot to do all the heavy lifting.
 I utilize this framework heavily to save personal time and get up and running faster.
 Another reason is the simplicity of the application I am building.
 The majority of the features I am implementing are provided by the framework.

+This project will loosely follow a MVC architecture.

 ### [Maven](https://maven.apache.org/)